 In Shelby County v.
-Holder, the U.S. Supreme Court struck down the coverage formula underpinning Section 5 of the Voting Rights Act of 1965 because, in the words of the Chief Justice: “Nearly 50 years later, things have changed dramatically.”
+Holder, the U.S. Supreme Court struck down the coverage formula underpinning Section 5 of the Voting Rights Act of 1965 because, in the words of Chief Justice John Roberts, “Nearly 50 years later, things have changed dramatically.”
 Turns out, he was wrong.

-To understand the importance of that case — captioned Democratic National Committee v.
-Republican National Committee — you have to understand the history of Republican Party voter suppression.
+To understand the importance of that case — captioned Democratic National Committee (DNC) v.
+Republican National Committee (RNC) — you have to understand the history of Republican Party voter suppression.

 In 1981, shortly after Ronald Reagan took office, the RNC decided to embark on a major voter suppression program.
 Under the name the National Ballot Security Task Force, the RNC engaged in a variety of unsavory and illegal voter suppression tactics.
-These included “voter-caging” (which involves targeting minority voters with mailings and then seeking the removal of those whose mail is returned as undeliverable from the voter rolls), as well as full-on voter intimidation at the polls.
+These included “voter-caging” (which involves targeting minority voters with mailings and then seeking the removal from the voter rolls of those whose mail is returned as undeliverable), as well as full-on voter intimidation at the polls.
 To achieve the latter, the RNC set up signs near minority precincts in New Jersey that warned voters of the risks of committing voter fraud and stationed off-duty sheriffs and police officers at polling places wearing black armbands with “National Ballot Security Task Force” printed on them.

 They did not do this because they had any credible belief that voter fraud was a threat; they did it to try to scare voters, particularly those in communities that have suffered (and continue to suffer) because of overly-aggressive racially-discriminatory policing tactics.
 They hoped to suppress the vote just enough to give their candidates an ill-gained edge, procured by the RNC’s shameful tactics targeting minority voters.